Professor David Hogg

 David Hogg is Professor of Artificial Intelligence at the University of Leeds.
 He is internationally recognized for his work on computer vision, particularly in the areas of video analysis and activity recognition.
 He works extensively across disciplinary boundaries, applying AI in engineering design, biology, medicine and environmental sciences.
 He has been a visiting professor at the MIT Media Lab, Pro-Vice-Chancellor for Research and Innovation at the University of Leeds (2011-2016), Chair of the ICT Strategic Advisory Team at the Engineering and Physical Sciences Research Council (EPSRC) in the UK, Chair of an international review panel for Robotics and Artificial Intelligence commissioned by EPSRC (2017), and a Turing Fellow.
 Until 2018, he was Chair of the Academic Advisory Group of the Worldwide Universities Network (WUN), helping to promote collaborative research between over 20 prominent research intensive universities from around the globe.
 He is Director of the UKRI Centre for Doctoral Training in AI for Medical Diagnosis and Care; and a Co-Director of the Northern Pathology Imaging Co-operative.
 David is a Fellow of the European Association for Artificial Intelligence (EurAI), a Distinguished Fellow of the British Machine Vision Association, and a Fellow of the International Association for Pattern Recognition.

-David is Director of the Artificial Intelligence research theme in the School of Computing, and Lab Director of the Computer Vision group.
+David is Director of the Artificial Intelligence research theme in the School of Computing.
+At present, he is not taking on the supervision of new PhD students.

 Responsibilities